dmarti/PUFFIN/README.md

 PUFFIN is a persistent per-browser floor price that the interest-group ad bid must also exceeed in order to win the auction.
-PUFFIN is calculated as an exponentially weighted rolling average of winning contextual ad bids.
+PUFFIN is calculated based on an exponentially weighted rolling average of winning contextual ad bids.